ram10442/sign-language/README.md

 2. **`distance_recorder_two_hand`**: Collects data for two-hand gestures.
 3. **`train_svm`**: Used to train a Support Vector Machine (SVM) model based on the collected data.

-Please follow the instructions and watch the test video before starting the application to ensure proper setup and usage.